tegorman13/Dissertation/Manuscript/output/Dissertation-hugo.md

 >
 > ** Approximate Bayesian Computation**
 >
 > To estimate the parameters of ALM and EXAM, we used approximate bayesian computation (ABC), enabling us to obtain an estimate of the posterior distribution of the generalization and learning rate parameters for each individual.
 ABC belongs to the class of simulation-based inference methods (Cranmer et al., 2020), which have begun being used for parameter estimation in cognitive modeling relatively recently (Kangasrääsiö et al., 2019; Turner et al., 2016; Turner & Van Zandt, 2012).
-Although they can be applied to any model from which data can be simulated, ABC methods are most useful for complex models that lack an explicit likelihood function (e.g. many neural network models).
+Although they can be applied to any model from which data can be simulated, ABC methods are most useful for complex models that lack an explicit likelihood function (e.g., many neural network models).
 >
 > The general ABC procedure is to 1) define a prior distribution over model parameters.
 2) sample candidate parameter values, $\theta^*$, from the prior.
 3) Use $\theta^*$ to generate a simulated dataset, $Data_{sim}$.
 4) Compute a measure of discrepancy between the simulated and observed datasets, $discrep$($Data_{sim}$, $Data_{obs}$).
 5) Accept $\theta^*$ if the discrepancy is less than the tolerance threshold, $\epsilon$, otherwise reject $\theta^*$.
 6) Repeat until desired number of posterior samples are obtained.
 >